LOFAR-VLBI/pilot/paper/paper.md

 In addition, PILoT includes expanded functionality featuring implementations of state-of-the-art advances in imaging techniques such as improvements in imaging resolution [@Ye-2024; @Sweijen-2022], source selection [@Sweijen-2022; @DeJong-2024], and wide-field imaging techniques [@Sweijen-2022; @DeJong-2025b].

 PILoT forms a natural part of the LOFAR software landscape and is designed to be used on data that has been corrected for various instrumental and ionospheric effects [@deGasperin-2019] and calibrated for directional effects using the data obtained by the Dutch stations using pipelines such as DDF-pipeline [@DDF-calibration; @DDF-pipeline] or Rapthor [@rapthor].
-It uses DP3 [@DP3], WSclean [@WSclean], AOflagger [@AOflagger], and the LOFAR Initial Calibration (LINC) pipeline [@LINC], which are developed by the ILT host institute ASTRON, as well as various codebases developed by researchers in the LOFAR community such as the DDF-pipeline [@DDF-calibration] for direction-dependent calibration, LOFAR facet-selfcal [@VanWeeren-2021;@lofar-facet-selfcal] for self-calibration, and the LOFAR Helpers [@lofar-helpers] auxiliary library.
+It uses DP3 [@DP3], WSclean [@WSclean], AOflagger [@AOflagger], and the LOFAR Initial Calibration (LINC) pipeline [@LINC], which are developed by the ILT host institute ASTRON, as well as various codebases developed by researchers in the LOFAR community such as the DDF-pipeline [@DDF-calibration] for direction-dependent calibration, LOFAR facet-selfcal [@VanWeeren-2021;@lofar-facet-selfcal] for self-calibration, and the LOFAR Helpers [@DeJong-2022; @lofar-helpers] auxiliary library.
 Finally, it has been adapted and integrated into the FLoCs LOFAR containers [@flocs] to ensure portability across computing facilities.

 PILoT embeds the software tools above into a single cohesive framework and provides several complementary modes with the aim of being a modular and fully automated imaging pipeline.